containrrr/watchtower/docs/arguments.md

 Note that monitor-only can also be specified on a per-container basis with the `com.centurylinklabs.watchtower.monitor-only` label set on those containers.

-## With label taking precedence over environment variables
+## With label taking precedence over arguments

-By default, environement variables will take precedence over labels.
-This means that if you set `WATCHTOWER_MONITOR_ONLY` to true, a container with `com.centurylinklabs.watchtower.monitor-only` set to false will not be updated.
-If you set `WATCHTOWER_LABEL_TAKE_PRECEDENCE` to true, then the container will also be updated
+By default, arguments will take precedence over labels.
+This means that if you set `WATCHTOWER_MONITOR_ONLY` to true or use `--monitor-only`, a container with `com.centurylinklabs.watchtower.monitor-only` set to false will not be updated.
+If you set `WATCHTOWER_LABEL_TAKE_PRECEDENCE` to true or use `--label-take-precedence`, then the container will also be updated

 ```text
             Argument: --label-take-precedence